About

 Timelines:

-Estimated date of Practical Completion: Q1 2025.
+Estimated date of Practical Completion Q3 2025.

-Budget: $33 m
+Budget: $50 m

-E Tū Wairua Hinengaro will enable the closure of the Totara, Kauri and Rata units, which are all leaky buildings.
-All the service users from these buildings, as well as from the Kahikatea building, will be relocated to the E Tū Wairua Hinengaro building.
-The Kahikatea building will remain operational to allow for the consolidation of the remaining support services.
+E Tū Wairua Hinengaro (Quality of Mind) will enable the closure of the Totara, Kauri and Rata units, which are all leaky buildings.
+Once the new facility is ready, all service users from these buildings, as well as from the Kahikatea building, will be relocated to the new facility.

-The new building will provide around 10,000 square metres of floor area ― almost double that of the facilities being replaced ― and a total of 60 inpatient beds.
+The new facility will provide around 10,000 square metres of floor area and enable high, medium, and minimum-security care.

 Timelines:

-Estimated date of Practical Completion: Q3 2025
+Estimated date of Practical Completion – Q3 2025.

-Budget: $162.8 m (Tranches 1 and 2)
+Budget: $162.8 m

 Mason Clinic | Te Whatu Ora - Waitematā